Jamesp92/tapi/README.md

 * Navigate in your browser to http://localhost:3000/

 *Admin: For security, any users that require admin privlidges will have to be given them via the rails console.
 *Default Users: By default, Admin and User are seeded in the database.
-Use Admin@admin.com PW: 1234...
+  *Admin Username: admin Password: admin
+  *User Username: user  Password: user

 ## Known Bugs